-- (1) The Company changes in accounting policies during the reporting period and the changes lead to a significant changes in financial statement information. - (2) The Company chooses the applicable accounting policy from the options as allowed within the standard; - (3) in accordance with lack of specific standards, the accounting policies established by the Group in accordance with "IAS 8 Accounting Policies, Changes In Accounting Estimates And Errors"; - (4) the Company discloses the relevant accounting policies that it must use significant judgments or assumptions to determine matters; or - (5) Where complicated accounting requirements are involved, the users of financial statements rely on such information to look into such major transactions, other matters or situations. - 4) Amendments to AS 8 "Definition of Accounting Estimates"

-That amendment expressly specifies that the accounting estimate refers to the monetary amount that has been affected by measurement uncertainty in the financial statements.
+- (1) The Company changes in accounting policies during the reporting period and the changes lead to a significant changes in financial statement information. - (2) The Company chooses the applicable accounting policy from the options as allowed within the standard; - (3) in accordance with lack of specific standards, the accounting policies established by the Group in accordance with "IAS 8 Accounting Policies, Changes In Accounting Estimates And Errors"; - (4) the Company discloses the relevant accounting policies that it must use significant judgments or assumptions to determine matters; or - (5) Where complicated accounting requirements are involved, the users of financial statements rely on such information to look into such major transactions, other matters or situations. - 3) Amendments to AS 8 "Definition of Accounting Estimates" That amendment expressly specifies that the accounting estimate refers to the monetary amount that has been affected by measurement uncertainty in the financial statements.
 At the moment while accounting policies apply, the Company might be required to measure financial statement items in monetary amounts that cannot be directly observed and must call for estimates.
 Therefore, measurement techniques and input values must be put into use to establish accounting estimates to achieve such purpose.

+put into use to establish accounting estimates to achieve such purpose.
 Where the impact of changes in measurement technology or input values on accounting estimates is not a correction of previous errors, such a change is deemed as a change in accounting estimates.

-As of the date the consolidated financial statements were authorized for issue, the Company is continuously assessing the possible impact that the application of other standards and interpretations will have on the Company's financial position and financial performance and will disclose the relevant impact when the assessment is completed.
+As of the date the independent financial statements were authorized for issue, the Company is continuously assessing the possible impact that the application of other standards and interpretations will have on the a.
+Statement of compliance

+Company's financial position and financial performance and will disclose the relevant impact when the assessment is completed.